Doors will

 Monday 28 May 12-6pm

-Waltener invite you to visit them ‘in residence’ at Danielle
+Shane Waltener invite you to visit them ‘in residence’ at

-Arnaud.
-The artists will be sharing findings from their two-year
+Danielle Arnaud.
+The artists will be sharing findings from

-People’s Bureau (Eva Sajovic and Rebecca Davies) and Shane Waltener
+artists People’s Bureau (Eva Sajovic and Rebecca Davies)

-in partnership with Tate Exchange and Stave Hill Ecological
+and Shane Waltener in partnership with Tate Exchange and

-Park in 2017.
-It addresses themes of regeneration, development
+Stave Hill Ecological Park in 2017.
+It addresses themes

 The project comes out of Sajovic-Davies' 9 years of working